robcarver17/skipperman/docs/configuration_help.md

 ## Edit individual roles in a team

-If you click on the edit button at the end of a team row, you can re-order the roles in a team, or add new roles to a team.
+If you click on the `Edit` button at the end of a team row, you can re-order the roles in a team, or add new roles to a team.
 The first role mentioned in a team is the 'team leader', and the other roles will be in that order when we create a volunteer rota.

 It's fine for people to be in more than one team; for example the lake co-ordinator / deputy skipper is the lead of both the lake helpers and lake safety team.